On This Page

 Breeding White Pomeranians

-A study of old pedigrees will reveal past white breeders who gave up on breeding the Ice White Pom and used their white bitches to better advantage in an orange breeding program.
+A study of old pedigrees will reveal past white breeders who gave up on breeding the ice white Pom and used their white bitches to better advantage in an orange breeding program.

-History of The White Colour Pomeranian Dog
+History of The White Pomeranian Dog

 The early Pomeranian dogs were mostly white colored.
 Unfortunately these dogs were also rather larger than desired and more German Spitz type in appearance than the modern day Pomeranian.
 These larger white dogs had longer, narrow muzzles, lower set tails, flat open coats, bigger ears and were often longer backed than the breed standard demanded.